Mark A. Gould

 Mark A. Gould is a proven leader with a track record for getting results, cutting through red tape, and driving organizational change to meet the challenges of a dynamic future.
 He is a fierce advocate for transparency, inclusion and diversity, and mentorship in the workplace.
 And he is a champion for building cohesive, contemporary, and collaborative culture across traditional organizational boundaries.

-Mr. Gould joined the Federal Reserve Bank of San Francisco in 1991.
-He holds a

-    bachelor’s degree in economics from Pacific Lutheran University and a master’s

-    degree in applied economics from Seattle University.
-During his career with the
+Mr. Gould joined the San Francisco Fed in 1991.
+He holds a bachelor’s degree in economics from Pacific Lutheran University and a master’s degree in applied economics from Seattle University.
+A Washington native, Mr. Gould keeps his ties to the Northwest by serving as a vice chair on the Board of Regents of Pacific Lutheran University.

-    Bank, he has managed the Twelfth District’s retail payments, cash processing,

-    and information technology areas, in addition to working on several large-scale

-    System-level projects.
-Early in his career, he completed a rotational assignment

-    at the Board of Governors in Washington, D.C.

 Mr. Gould now lives in Lafayette, California, with his wife Lisa.